williamklingler/RedditBets/README.md

 ## Structure
 - `web` contains the next.js app with API routes and react pages.
 This app uses a mixture of server side and client side rendering.
-- `src` contains all the python scripts used for finding Reddit commments and analyzing their sentiments and magnitudes. `background.py` gets run every night on the server.
+- `src` contains all the python scripts used for finding Reddit comments and analyzing their sentiments and magnitudes. `background.py` gets run every night on the server.
 - `data` contains all of the stock and crypto symbols.